About the author ...

 Linux and the internet browsers ...

-Linux distributions have gone through a real variety of Internet browser since the beginings.
-There are dozents of them although Firefox (evolved from NetScape/Mozilla) is the most popular and the standard browser across all Linux distributions.
+Linux distributions have gone through a wide variety of Internet browsers since the beginning.
+There are dozens of them although Firefox (evolved from NetScape/Mozilla) is the most popular and the standard browser across all Linux distributions.

 But there are a couple of others.

-- Opera (meanwile 25 years old and still around)
+• Opera (meanwhile 25 years old and still around)

 ... just to name a few ...

 Each has its benefits and flaws.
-Some of them are feature-rich & modular whilst others are made to 'browse only' with a small footprint in memory consumtion.
+Some of them are feature-rich & modular whilst others are made to 'browse only' with a small footprint in memory consumption.

 Anyway, Firefox is available with all distributions as it is known from a Windows platform where Firefox is also available.